mzdyb/F5-BIG-IP/README.md

 Depending on our needs we don't always have to use roles.
 The following standalone playbooks have been created:
 1. __configure_web_servers.yml__
 This playbook configures nginx service on web servers.
+It can eithe provision or deprovision web servers.

 2. __reset_big_ip_configuration.yml__
 This playbook entirely erases BIG-IP configuration.